The Magic Millions Gold Coast Yearling Sale takes place right after Christmas, the first auction of the annual yearling sale season.

 Step 5: Vet Checks and Scoping

 The final step for my potential purchases is a vet check.
 I want to limit soundness risks for clients and the vet can provide a good indication of health.
-The vet will check the x-rays (radiographs of 36 different joint angles) and throat scope to make sure there are limited issues, and the veterinarian will also physically inspect the horse to determine if an indicator could be concerning.
+The vet will check the x-rays (radiographs of 36 different joint angles), review the throat scope to make sure there are limited issues and also physically inspect the horse to detect any abnormalities of concern.

 Unfortunately, we have to discard some very promising horses off our list at this stage.
 Minor issues can be considered if the risk can be managed.
 But there are also some deal-breakers that are an automatic removal from the list.